goozbach-presentation/ansible-sysadvent/index.md

 ## What is Ansible?
 Ansible is most easily described by calling it a "configuration management tool", but it is so much more.

-Ansible, written in Python, has an easy to modify architecture, built to do more than the common "configuration management" tasks, and is highly extensible.
+Ansible, written in Python, has an extensible, easy to modify architecture, which is built to do more than the common "configuration management" tasks.

 Out of the box, Ansible has the following uses:
-- Do your normal configuration management tasks:
+- Normal configuration management tasks:
     - Create system files via templates
     - Manage software installation using `yum`, `apt`, `gem`, or the like.
     - Manage services or daemons (eg. `start`, `stop`, `enable`, `disable`)
-- Do orchestration tasks such as:
+- Orchestration tasks:
-    - Remove servers from load balance rs
+    - Remove servers from load balancers
     - Disable monitoring/alerting
     - Deploy your code via `git`
-- Continuous integration tool
+- Continuous integration:
     - Deploy code to QA servers
-    - Run Tests
+    - Run tests
     - Promote software to production if tests pass

 Ansible is agentless.